 Heroes Among Us Award

 Do you know someone in your schools or community, or a K-12 student who has gone above and beyond to ensure your schools are safe?
 Is there someone in your school who has intervened in a situation and saved lives?
 Do you have a person in your community who has developed a program that is having a dynamic impact on the climate and culture of your schools?
-Is there a student that promotes school safety through leadership, student organizations, or has done something that has had a positive impact in making their school safe?
+Is there a student who promotes school safety through leadership, student organizations, or has done something that has had a positive impact in making their school safe?
 If so, please take this opportunity to nominate this individual for special recognition.

 Those making nominations will be asked to submit the following: